Power of Attorney

 In fact, all powers of attorney cease at death, and therefore have no effect on the distribution of your assets.
 The only exception to this rule is that a health care power of attorney may include a provision extending instruction with respect to treatment of ones body after death.

 Powers of attorney do not individually satisfy your estate planning needs, but each of these documents act as an essential component of an overall more comprehensive estate plan.

-Read more in our blog about powers of attorney, or follow the links below to drill down on estate planning, health care, or financial powers of attorney
+Read more in our blog , or follow the links below to drill down on estate planning, health care, or financial powers of attorney